mrcyme/voiceNote/README.md

 # VoiceNote

 VoiceNote is a Python application that uses the [Picovoice](https://picovoice.ai/) Porcupine library to detect specific keywords in real-time audio and record the audio after the keyword is detected.
+The audio is then converted to text through [whisper](https://github.com/openai/whisper).

+The future goal is to have it running in the background of my linux computers via systemcl to be able to take note on the fly.

 ## Setup